 Conduct an Exit Interview

-- Exit interviews should cover many facets of the workplace experience including the effectiveness of company leadership hierarchies, company waste or inefficiency, legal or regulatory compliance with both internal and external protocols and of course, incidents of discrimination, harassment and all sorts of improper activities in the workplace.
+- Exit interviews should cover many facets of the workplace experience including the effectiveness of company leadership hierarchies, company waste or inefficiency, and legal or regulatory compliance.